Dive into the world of 4 cylinder engines and discover how they work, their advantages and disadvantages, and how to maintain optimal performance.

 Crankshaft and Camshaft

 Another essential component of a 4 cylinder engine is the crankshaft and camshaft.
-These components are responsible for converting the linear motion of the pistons into rotational motion, which drives the vehicle forward.
+These are responsible for converting the linear motion of the pistons into rotational motion, which drives the vehicle forward.
 The crankshaft is connected to the pistons and converts their up-and-down motion into a spinning motion that drives the wheels.
 The camshaft, on the other hand, controls the opening and closing of the engine’s valves, allowing air and fuel to enter the cylinders and exhaust gases to exit.

 The relationship between the crankshaft and camshaft is critical for the engine’s overall performance.
 The timing of the valves must be precisely synchronized with the movement of the pistons to ensure efficient combustion and power generation.
-The design of the crankshaft and camshaft is carefully engineered to optimize performance and fuel efficiency, while also ensuring smooth operation and minimal friction.
+The design of the crankshaft and camshaft is carefully engineered to optimize performance and fuel efficiency, while also ensuring smooth and minimal friction.

 - The crankshaft and camshaft work in tandem to convert the linear motion of the pistons into rotational motion.